Cell Phone Video Shows Amazon Driver Held Down After Alleged Attempted Rape

 “Right now, I’m very nervous,” she said.
 “I can’t sleep, and like, I’m always crying now.”

-Lopez says she had just gotten out of the shower when the Amazon driver walked through the front door uninvited.READ MORE: Police Searching For 2 Suspects Following Chase In West Sacramento
+Lopez says she had just gotten out of the shower when the Amazon driver walked through the front door uninvited.READ MORE: North Highlands Fire Leaves 11 People With No Place To Live

 “His expression changed when he saw me with the towel,” Lopez said.
 “His eyes opened wide like a monster or something.”